Home

 Email: [email protected]

-For highways, street lighting, or footpath issues, please report online via:
+For any highways, street lighting, or footpath issues, please report online first via:

 https://www.kent.gov.uk/roads-and-travel/report-or-track-a-problem-on-the-road-or-pavement